Regularization: A Fix to Overfitting in Machine Learning

 |

-The loss function adds the "squared magnitude" of the coefficient as a penalty term.
+In this regularization technique, we add the "squared magnitude" of the coefficient as a penalty term in the cost function.

 1 n n